danmolloy/fixer/README.md

 - **Responsive Design** built with a mobile-first philosophy.
 The website has a number if features unique to mobile view.
 - **Relational Database**: Efficient management of CRUD operations with Prisma ORM and PostgreSQL, supporting one-to-many and many-to-many relationships..
 - **User Authorization/Authentication**: leveraging Auth.js hooks to ensure secure access.
+- **Stripe Subscription Payments** integrated into User accounts to simplify payments.

 ## Testing